BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.75in;height:4.97917in" />

-Speaking of Zygarde Cells, exit Junction Bridge to the right and go talk to Ayuda, who’ll give us the *Macho Brace* for finding at least 45.
+Speaking of Zygarde Cells, exit Junction Bridge to the right and go talk to Ayuda, who'll give us the *Macho Brace* for finding at least 45.
 Our next mission is for 70.

 A couple shops have new wares: